Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \citet{serhan_total_2020} had a similar goal of using a smartphone-based assay to measure total iron in serum (Fig. \ref{fig:smartphone-iron}).
-This paper focuses on total iron instead of ferritin (the clinically-accepted biomarker for imbalance; Table \ref{tab: assessment-min}) because it is "the most direct metabolite in the [iron] panel" \cite{serhan_total_2020}.
-Total iron can provide valuable insights into iron status, thus it is a worthwhile target even if it is not the gold-standard \cite{national_institutes_of_health_iron_2023}.
+This paper focused on total iron instead of ferritin (the clinically-accepted biomarker for imbalance; Table \ref{tab: assessment}) because it is "the most direct metabolite in the [iron] panel" \cite{serhan_total_2020}.
+Total iron can provide valuable insights into iron status, thus it is a worthwhile target even if it is not the optimal reference standard \cite{national_institutes_of_health_iron_2023}.
 This is the first work to consider the risks of excess iron, purposefully designing the assay to be sensitive to both deficiency and excess with a “dynamic range of 50-300 $\mu$g/dL” \cite{serhan_total_2020}.
-20 finger-prick samples were taken, and assay results were compared to optimized multi-well plate spectrophotometry.
+Twenty capillary blood samples were collected via a finger prick, and assay results were compared to optimized multi-well plate spectrophotometry.
 Additional analysis found that their approach had a coefficient of variance of 10.5\%, compared to 2.2\% for the lab tests.
 One unique form of validation here that did not appear in other work was specificity testing using interferent analytes.
-The same first author improved their method and developed a new system to measure total iron levels from whole blood, consisting of an iOS smartphone application, a 3D printed sensing chamber, and a vertical flow membrane-based sensor strip \cite{serhan_2021}.
-Their new approach filters out the cellular components of whole blood and carries out a colorimetric chelation reaction.
-A resulting color change is detected by the smartphone device within 5 minutes.
+The preceding method was approved upon with a new system to measure total iron levels from whole blood, consisting of an iOS smartphone application, a 3D printed sensing chamber, and a vertical flow membrane-based sensor strip \cite{serhan_2021}.
 The smartphone application's accuracy and precision were tested against a reference imaging software (ImageJ) for the same colorimetric sensing strip.
-They compared their iron detection technique to a spectrophotometry-based laboratory test for iron detection on 14 venous blood samples from 9 volunteers and found greater limit of detection (LoD) than the laboratory method (2.2 mcg/dL) The authors discuss future steps of expanding this tool toward measuring total iron binding capacity and saturation levels.
+They compared their iron detection technique to a spectrophotometry-based laboratory test for iron detection on 14 venous blood samples from 9 volunteers (7 male) and found greater limit of detection (LoD) than the laboratory method (2.2 $\mu$g/dL) The authors discuss future steps of expanding this tool toward measuring total iron binding capacity and saturation levels.